GuillaumeGermain/NLP/README.md

 ### Test evaluation
 I first used F1 score to select the best classifiers.
 As the class distributions are quite balanced (kind of 40-60%), the accuracy is actually the good one to take.

+## Phase 3
+After quite a few tries and improvmements, scripts are now a bit cleaner, sparse matrices are used for specific 4 algorithms have been long-listed, from which 2 algorithms have been retained:
+- naive_bayes, svm_sigmoid due to their initial good performance on the original dataset
+- logistic_regression, svm_linear as they showed quite some correct performance after training on the second bigger dataset

 ## TODO
 - clean up the code after a lot of small changes.